Wahroonga railway station

-Wahroonga railway station is a heritage-listed railway station located on the North Shore line, serving the Sydney suburb of Wahroonga.
-The station is located in the Ku-ring-gai Council local government area of New South Wales, Australia.
-It is served by Sydney Trains T1 North Shore line services.
+Wahroonga railway station is a heritage-listed suburban railway station located on the North Shore line, serving the Sydney suburb of Wahroonga.
+It is served by Sydney Trains T1 North Shore Line services.
 It was built from 1890 to 1910 by E. Pritchard & Co., contractor (first 1890 line).
 It is also known as Wahroonga Railway Station group and Pearce's Corner; Noonan's Platform.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The meaning of "Wahroonga" – an Aboriginal word – is "our home".